-A. Submit a completed application form and declare an educational objective (major).

-- B. Provide evidence of adequate proficiency in the use of English.
-Where English was not the language in which their education was earned, by submitting a Test of English as a Foreign Language (TOEFL) score of 505 or above.
-For information regarding TOEFL, students are advised to write to: Educational Testing Service Post Office Box 899 Princeton, New Jersey 08540 - C. Submit a confidential statement of finance that verifies financial capability for the costs of attending one of the colleges of the district, or affidavits guaranteeing financial support from responsible resident citizens of the United States.

-D. Before registration is validated, foreign students must pay the entire nonresident tuition fee and the state enrollment fees for the semester.

-- E. Provide certified translated transcripts from secondary schools and colleges previously attended.
-In general, it is expected that applicants will have completed secondary school with a satisfactory academic record. - F. Submit a health statement signed by a licensed American physician that verifies general good health and freedom from communicable disease.

-G. Foreign students are required to provide proof of major medical insurance coverage.
+- A. Submit a completed application form and declare an educational objective (major). - B. Provide evidence of adequate proficiency in the use of English.
+Where English was not the language in which their education was earned, by submitting a Test of English as a Foreign Language (TOEFL) score or other evidence that English is adequate to be a successful student.
+For information regarding TOEFL, students are advised to write to: Educational Testing Service Post Office Box 899 Princeton, New Jersey 08540 - C. Submit a confidential statement of finance that verifies financial capability for the costs of attending one of the colleges of the district, or affidavits guaranteeing financial support from responsible resident citizens of the United States. - D. Before registration is validated, foreign students must pay the entire nonresident tuition fee and the state enrollment fees for the semester. - E. Provide certified translated transcripts from secondary schools and colleges previously attended.
+In general, it is expected that applicants will have completed secondary school with a satisfactory academic record. - F. Submit a health statement signed by a licensed American physician that verifies general good health and freedom from communicable disease. - G. Foreign students are required to provide proof of major medical insurance coverage.
 If needed, the college can provide information on policies available to them.